 The Society's Council has criteria relating to grants, awards, and fellowships; any new criteria require approval by Council.
 An Awards Committee, chaired by the Society's Honorary Secretary, is responsible for decisions about awards and initiatives.
-A Fellowship Committee is responsible for decisions about the Power, Postan, Tawney and Anniversary fellowships; its membership includes the President, a representative from the London School of Economics (LSE) (which contributes income from separate trusts towards the Power and Postan awards), the Honorary Treasurer, and the Director of the Institute of Historical Research, who chairs the interview panel for the Fellowships.
+A Fellowship Committee is responsible for decisions about the Power, Postan, and Tawney fellowships; its membership includes two members of the Society, the President, a representative from the London School of Economics (LSE) (which contributes income from separate trusts towards the Power and Postan awards) and the Director of the Institute of Historical Research, who chairs the interview panel for the Fellowships.
 A PhD Bursary Committee, chaired by the Society's President, considers applications to that scheme.